 Because, a factoring transaction is special, in the sense that not only it is about intangible rights, but also involve a third party (your customers), this letter of notification is vital for your factoring company to claim its financial rights to the invoices.
 Every factoring company produces its version of the notice of assignment, customized to its needs and policies.
 However, all existing version serves the same purpose and mention the same major points:

 - You have factored your accounts receivables;

 - The right of ownership has been assigned to your factoring company;

-- The new payment address of your factor and how to proceed the payment;
+- The new payment address of your factor and how to proceed with the payment;

 - Legal points.

 What will your customers think if you are factoring?

 Finally, the process itself will not disturb your relationship with your customers.
 Not only factoring companies are very delicate when dealing with your customers and treat them with respect.
 However, they do not harass them with endless phone calls or emails.
 NOA is only used to notify of the situation change and claim financial rights.
 Your customers will understand that your business health is as important to you as it is for them.
 Most factoring companies will allow you an active role in informing your customers to ensure the whole process is going perfectly.